evanjs97/Distributed-Message-Sending-Overlay/README.md

 	*Presumably you should first setup overlay on registry

 #### Commands:
-	..* Registry Commands:
+* Registry Commands:
-		* list..*messaging..*nodes: lists all registered messaging nodes.
+	* list-messaging-nodes: lists all registered messaging nodes.
-		* setup..*overlay {numLinks}: setup overlay of nodes with {numLinks} connections each where {numLinks} %2 == 0 AND 1 < {numLinks} < # of registered nodes
+	* setup-overlay {numLinks}: setup overlay of nodes with {numLinks} connections each where {numLinks} %2 == 0 AND 1 < {numLinks} < # of registered nodes
-		* send..*overlay..*link..*weights: send randomly generated link weights to overlay nodes for use in shortest path.
+	* send-overlay-link-weights: send randomly generated link weights to overlay nodes for use in shortest path.
 	* start {numRounds}: starts {numRounds} rounds where each messaging node sends 5 messages per round to random other messaging node using shortest path calculations.
 	* quit: stops execution of messaging node program.
-	..* Messaging Node Commands:
+* Messaging Node Commands:
-		* exit..*overlay: de..*registers node with registry.
+	* exit-overlay: de-registers node with registry.
-		* print..*shortest..*path: prints shortest path to each other node.
+	* print-shortest-path: prints shortest path to each other node.
 	* quit: stops execution of messaging node program.

 #### Notes:
 	..* Registry will wait 15 seconds after receiving last task complete message before requesting statistics.